Skip to content

 corresponding to name_column parameter

---sentinel_dir TEXT Path of the directory containing Sentinel-2 data
+the directory containing Sentinel-2 data.

 --export_path TEXT Path used to write resulting vector file, with